-Ingredients in this chocolate avocado pudding
+Ingredients in this chocolate pudding with avocados

-This pudding is sweetened with date paste.
+This chocolate avocado pudding is sweetened with date paste.
 I love using date paste to sweeten desserts and muffins because it’s more nutrient dense than regular white sugar, plus it has a caramel-like sweetness that complements chocolate perfectly.
 Date paste is easy to make.
 It’s just dates that have been soaked in boiling water and then blended (see my date paste recipe for exact instructions).

 I chose avocados that were pretty soft and ripe (but not brown on the inside) for this recipe.
 Using avocados on the riper side makes it easier to achieve a pudding with a silky smooth, creamy texture.
 Give your avocados a squeeze before cutting into them to make sure they aren’t too hard.
 As long as they can be squished a little when squeezed then they should blend up nicely in the pudding.